CelestialBoon/celestialboon.github.io/docs/philosophy/2020-12-28-time-and-memory.md

 A closing note: time is linear in the same way that space is linear, which means, somewhat locally, and extrapolated globally mostly by wishful thinking.

-Both space and time can be observed to be LOCALLY linear, with some coarse approximation.
+Both space and time can be observed to be <i>locally</i> linear, with some coarse approximation.
 We know that space is fundamentally curved, or at least curve-able, and no global guarantees about time can be made from local observation either.

 For example, Relativity shows us how both time and space are distorted by such phenomenons as speed (Special Relativity) and gravity/acceleration.